Azure/api-management-samples/restApiDemo/README.md

 # Microsoft Azure API Management .NET REST API Sample

-This sample demonstrates how to make calls to the API Management REST API using C# and demonstrates two ways to generate the access token that lets you make calls to the REST API.
+This sample demonstrates how to make calls to the API Management REST API using C# and [the original REST API access model](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/api-management-rest) and demonstrates two ways to generate the access token that lets you make calls to the REST API.

 This sample demonstrates the following REST API calls.

--	Get a list of all products - [GET /products](https://msdn.microsoft.com/library/azure/dn776336.aspx#ListProducts)
+-	Get a list of all products - [GET /products](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-product-entity#ListProducts)
--	Get the information for a specific product - [GET /products/{productId}](https://msdn.microsoft.com/library/azure/dn776336.aspx#GetProduct)
+-	Get the information for a specific product - [GET /products/{productId}](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-product-entity#GetProduct)
--	List all APIs for a specific product - [GET /products/{productId}/apis](https://msdn.microsoft.com/library/azure/dn776336.aspx#ListAPIs)
+-	List all APIs for a specific product - [GET /products/{productId}/apis](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-product-entity#ListAPIs)
--	Get a list of all APIs - [GET /apis](https://msdn.microsoft.com/library/azure/dn781423.aspx#ListAPIs)
+-	Get a list of all APIs - [GET /apis](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-api-entity#ListAPIs)
-- Get the details of a specific API - [GET /apis/{apiId}](https://msdn.microsoft.com/library/azure/dn781423.aspx#GetAPI)
+- Get the details of a specific API - [GET /apis/{apiId}](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-api-entity#GetAPI)
--	Get the details of a specific API - [GET /apis/{apiId} with export=true to include information about the operations.](https://msdn.microsoft.com/library/azure/dn781423.aspx#GetAPI)
+-	Get the details of a specific API - [GET /apis/{apiId} with export=true to include information about the operations.](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-api-entity#GetAPI)

-This sample also demonstrates how to generate an access token [programmatically](https://msdn.microsoft.com/library/azure/5b13010a-d202-4af5-aabf-7ebc26800b3d#ProgrammaticallyCreateToken) and in the [publisher portal](https://msdn.microsoft.com/library/azure/dn798668.aspx#ManuallyCreateToken).
+This sample also demonstrates how to generate an access token [programmatically](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-authentication#ProgrammaticallyCreateToken) and in the [publisher portal](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-authentication#ManuallyCreateToken).

 There are two ways to run the sample depending on how you want to generate the access token.

 ## To run the sample using a manually generated access token from the publisher portal

-To manually generate the access token from the publisher portal, follow the instructions at [To manually create an access token](https://msdn.microsoft.com/library/azure/dn798668.aspx#ManuallyCreateToken) and paste the token into the following line in `program.cs`.
+To manually generate the access token from the publisher portal, follow the instructions at [To manually create an access token](https://docs.microsoft.com/en-us/rest/api/apimanagement/apimanagementrest/azure-api-management-rest-api-authentication#ManuallyCreateToken) and paste the token into the following line in `program.cs`.

 	static string sharedAccessSignature = "uid=...&ex=...";